WeDevelop-ARG/full-stack-beginner-program/README.md

-# Full-Stack developer beginner program (React/Node.js/GraphQL/Django/Rails) by WeDevelop
+# Full-Stack Javascript developer beginner program by WeDevelop

 ## Introduction

 ### Goals
-Learn the basic technologies and concepts for Full-Stack development (using Javascript and alternatives backends).
+- Learn the basic technologies and concepts for Full-Stack development using Javascript (React / Node.js);
-Approach to a daily basis of freelance work.
+- Approach to a daily basis of freelance work.

 ### Technologies you'll be introduced to

 - Git / Git flow.
 - Docker.
-- DBs: PostgreSQL, MongoDB, Redis.
+- DBs: PostgreSQL.
 - Javascript stack: React and Node.js.
+- Authentication / authorization: JWT, Passport.
 - GraphQL.
 - Agile (in particular, SCRUM).
-- Alternative backends: Django or Ruby on Rails.

 ### How to use this program
 This program will be divided into _blocks_ that last up to 2 weeks each.
 Each block will either introduce you to new concepts